maciejg-git/vue-icons/README.md

 ])
 ```

-**registerIcon** is just shortcut to app.component function.
-You can skip it and register icons directly using app.component(icon).
+Note: **registerIcon** is optional.
+It is just generic app.component function with some added functionality.
+You can register icons directly using app.component(icon).

 **[Option 2]** or import and register icons locally in component